Saturday’s EF4 tornado in Iowa rated state’s strongest since 2013

-Maximum winds were estimated at 170 mph, qualifying the wedge tornado as the first violent, EF4 or stronger, tornado of 2022.
-It was also the farthest north confirmed violent tornado on record in the United States so early in the season.
+Maximum winds were estimated at 170 mph, qualifying the wedge tornado as the first violent EF4-or-stronger tornado of 2022.
+It was also the northernmost confirmed violent tornado on record in the United States so early in the season.

 At least six people died in the city of Winterset, about 25 miles southwest of Des Moines in Madison County, where entire homes were destroyed and foundations were scraped bare.
 Two of the fatalities were children under 6.

-The same areas hardest hit by the tornadoes were blanketed by five inches of snow on the storm system’s backside, with freezing daytime temperatures and overnight lows in the teens complicating cleanup and recovery efforts.
+The same areas hit hardest by the tornadoes were blanketed by five inches of snow on the storm system’s backside, with freezing daytime temperatures and overnight lows in the teens complicating cleanup and recovery efforts.

 The tornado by the numbers

 In the immediate aftermath of the tornado, the National Weather Service in Des Moines tweeted that damage appeared commensurate with at least an EF3 rating.
-It wasn’t until they dispatched personnel to survey the damage that the EF4 rating was assigned.
-EF4 tornadoes produce winds between 166 mph and 200 mph.
+It wasn’t until it dispatched personnel to survey the damage that the EF4 rating was assigned.
+EF4 tornadoes produce winds between 166 and 200 mph.

 🌪️ Winterset/Newton Tornado— NWS Des Moines (@NWSDesMoines) March 7, 2022